 - 1. Add persistent fields to the joined TQuery. - 2.
-Set TQuery.TField.ProviderFlags=[] for every field of the table that you won't be updating.

-3. Write the following code in the DatasetProvider.OnGetTableName event to tell DataSnap which table you want to update.
-Keep in mind that this event makes it easier to specify the table name, although you could do the same thing in previous versions of Delphi by using the DatasetProvider.OnGetDatasetProperties event:
+Set TField.ProviderFlags=[] for every field on the TQuery that you won't be updating. - 3.
+Write the following code in the DatasetProvider.OnGetTableName event to tell MIDAS which table you want to update.
+Keep in mind that this new event makes it easier to specify the table name, although you could do the same thing in Delphi 4 by using the DatasetProvider.OnGetDatasetProperties event: